 Notably, the presence of CD4+ T cells within tumors is associated with better prognosis in some cancer types.
 Tumors with a higher infiltration of CD4+ T cells often exhibit improved responses to immunotherapy and a more favorable clinical outcome.
 This highlights the importance of understanding the role of CD4+ T cells in the context of specific cancer types and developing strategies to harness their potential for therapeutic purposes.

 The concept of cancer immunotherapy, which aims to leverage the body's immune system to recognize and eliminate cancer cells, has gained significant momentum in recent years.
 Immunotherapeutic approaches often involve modulating the activity of CD4+ T cells to enhance their antitumor functions.
-Checkpoint inhibitors, for instance, target that regulate immune responses, allowing CD4+ and CD8+ T cells to mount a more robust immune attack against cancer cells.
+Checkpoint inhibitors, for instance, target proteins that regulate immune responses, allowing CD4+ and CD8+ T cells to mount a more robust immune attack against cancer cells.

 Chimeric Antigen Receptor T cell (CAR-T) therapy represents another innovative approach in cancer immunotherapy.
 In CAR-T therapy, T cells are genetically engineered to express receptors that specifically target antigens present on the surface of cancer cells.
 While initial CAR-T therapies focused on CD8+ T cells, there is growing interest in modifying CD4+ T cells to enhance their antitumor activity.